Hit play on this video to set the mood, then read on…

 After that, it’s pretty plain sailing!
 You will receive a verification code to the email address you entered.
 Follow those instructions and your account will be set up!
 Now all that is left to do is to put that account on your Nintendo Switch!
 You didn’t think we were gonna leave you high and dry did ya?

 Okay, go to system settings on your Nintendo Switch, go down to ‘User’ and then ‘Add User’.
-With me so far?
+With us so far?
 Good.
 Select yourself a beautiful user image and fitting display name and then it’s time to link your newly created Nintendo Account!

 Upon clicking ‘Sign in and Link’ you will be required to enter your login credentials.
 Use the ones you just created for your Japanese account and VWA-LAH!
 That’s it.
 If you followed my instructions correctly, you will have full access to the Japanese or US eShop or both!
 Just re-do the steps using a different email address and selecting the country you desire.